omega1entertainment/KOSCOCO/replit.md

 - **UI/UX Decisions**:
     - **Branding**: Primary Red (#DC2626), Secondary Black, Accent White, Featured Yellow (#FBBF24).
     - **Components**: Utilizes Shadcn UI for consistent and accessible components.
     - **Navigation**: Features a `TopBar` for contact info and social media, and a `NavigationHeader` with conditional rendering based on user authentication status.
+Both components are rendered at the app level (App.tsx) to ensure consistent navigation across all pages, with a `Footer` also included at the bottom of every page.
     - **Content Display**: Video galleries, leaderboards with real-time rankings, and user dashboards are designed for clarity and ease of use.
     - **Competition Structure**: Organized into five distinct phases, with specific categories for video submissions.
 - **Technical Implementations**: